UKCloud/documentation/articles/other/other-sco-free-trials.md

 - Basic Managed VM

-- HSCN, unless you already have an HSCN connection

 - Services covered by the [SFIA Rate Card](http://www.ukcloud.com/sfia)

 - Dedicated Compute option in UKCloud for VMware